Skip to main content

 Where Do I Vote?

-Most Washington voters will likely vote by mail.
-If you wish to vote in person, counties are required to open at least one voting center for in-person voting.
-You may participate in early voting 18 days before, ending at 8:00 pm on Election Day.
-COVID Update: Contact a county election office for safety measures.
+Most Washington voters vote by mail.
+If you wish to vote in person, your county will have at least one voting center open for in-person voting.
+You may participate in early voting 18 days before the election, ending at 8:00 pm on Election Day.

 Washington makes it easy to register to vote.
 You can register: